NaciCankaya/Floating_point_noise_GPU_verification/README.md

 But how to ensure comprehensive reporting (subgoal 2A)?

 ## The problem
 Even if timing verification can ensure that there are no "idle bubbles" in the untrusted server, a malicious host could process hidden work in parallel and "off the record".
+This might be hidden from timing verification if the host can use more efficient execution than declared, matching the expected timing while freeing parallel capacity that goes unmonitored.

 ## The solution (?)
 ML workloads are "numerically sensitive" to the exact computational graph through a processor.
-Non-associative operations and accumulation leave a (practically) unique "compunded rounding error" for each graph.
+Non-associative operations and accumulation leave a (practically) unique "compounded rounding error" for each graph.
 This is oftern refered to as "non-determinism" in ML.
 However, in this work, I make a critical distinction:

 **GPU computations exhibit two types of "rounding error":**